jumasheff/seasoned_care/README.md

 6. Go to localhost:8000/admin and login (username: admin password: admin123admin).
 Otherwise the chat won't work.
 7. Go to localhost:8000/chat and have fun!

+## Credits

+This project is built using incredible framework called [LangChain](https://github.com/hwchase17/langchain)

+Also, I used [MedQuaD](https://github.com/abachaa/MedQuAD) as a dataset.
+To view the full list of tools, see requirements.